DesignInTheBlack/Elevate/README.md

 │   ├── Yes → Design System Token
 │   └── No →
 │       ├── Property-Specific Validation Needed?
-│       │   ├── Yes → Syntax Token and a Submapping
+│       │   ├── Yes → Mapping Rule and Property-Attribute Map Entry
 │       │   └── No → PassThrough Token
 ```
 <br>

 **※ Design Token Imports**

-You must import relevant design token files if used in a submap to ensure compile-time validation.
+You must import relevant design token files if used in a rule to ensure compile-time validation.

 <br>